vlmontegrande/rivals-blog/content/index.md

 Imagine someone who wants to play optimally all the time.
 Someone who chooses the same options because they’re safe, easy, and effective.
 ZeeBee is the antithesis to that philosophy.
 Watching ZeeBee for an extended period, you’re bound to see a goofy or reckless option here or there.
 More often than not, you’ll find that it works.

 His career has been defined by his steady top-level play.
 Making the top fifty in seven seasons, he’s been around from the start.
 Although Kragg is his staple character, he is not afraid to branch out.
 He’s played Etalus for a while, and he added a Mollo at the tail end of the RCS’s life.
 His Mollo was especially fun to watch; he would often spam Mollo’s finisher bombs and self-destruct just as often as he would KO the opponent.
-Despite this, no one can deny his place as one of the greatest.
+Despite his silly demeanor, no one can deny his place as one of the greatest.
 </li>

 <li>